 - "Skeleton Lord", a frenzied track fitting with the numerous enemies you'll be facing during the Skeleton Lords boss fight.

-- "Executioner's Chariot", which keeps you on the edge as you frantically try to avoid getting crushed by the chariot and its two-headed horse.
+- "Executioner's Chariot" keeps you on the edge as you frantically try to avoid getting crushed by the chariot and its two-headed horse.

 - "Old Iron King", an intimidating theme for an intimidating Big Red Devil that makes the Balrog blush.